 ☒ Clients / interested parties / suppliers.

 ☒ Visitors and users of the Online Services.

 Hereinafter, data subjects are also collectively referred to as “users”.

 Purpose of processing:

-☒ Making the website, its content, and functions available.
+☒ Making the Online Services, its content, and functions available.

 ☒ Providing contractual services, service, and client care.